kerrishotts/pgday/workshops/2017/campp/managing-plugins.md

 For Cordova CLI versions after 7.0.0, plugins are automatically saved to your project's configuration.
 You'll need to use the `--nosave` switch in order to disable this feature.

+> **Note**: As of Cordova 7, plugins are also saved to your app's `package.json` file.
+If one doesn't exist, it will be created automatically at first `prepare`.

 # Installing from Git

 Plugins can also be installed from a Git repository: